swapnalikadam/Passion-Projects/README.md

 # To Run The Code

-Split the terminal window into two parts and run both the client and server side simultaneously.
+Split the terminal window into two parts, and run both the client as well as server sides simultaneously.

 open the client folder path - run npm start in the terminal